Access factsheets providing information on employment law issues for Ireland

-Shared parental leave applied in Northern Ireland from April 2015 under the Work and Families (Northern Ireland) Act 2015 and associated regulations.
+Shared parental leave has applied in Northern Ireland under the Work and Families (Northern Ireland) Act 2015 and associated regulations.
+The Act also:

-Also in April 2015 the right to take unpaid parental leave was be extended to parents of any child under the age of 18.
+The Act also extended the right to request flexible working to all employees with at least 26 weeks' continuous employment, and extended the right to take unpaid parental leave to parents of any child under the age of 18.

-Rates for statutory payments including statutory maternity pay, statutory paternity pay, statutory adoption pay and statutory sick pay are varied under the Social Security Benefits Up-Rating Orders in Northern Ireland.
+Rates for statutory payments including statutory maternity pay, statutory paternity pay, statutory adoption pay and statutory sick pay are reviewed under the Social Security Benefits Up-Rating Orders in Northern Ireland.

 The National Minimum Wage (Amendment) Regulations which amend national minimum wage rates apply to Northern Ireland.

 There are additions to ‘prescribed persons’ for the purposes of whistleblowing under the Public Interest Disclosure (Prescribed Persons) (Amendment) Order (Northern Ireland) Order 2014.

 The Statutory Sick Pay (Maintenance of Records) (Revocation) Regulations (Northern Ireland) 2014 revoke Regulation 13 of the previous 1982 Regulations regarding the retention of statutory sick pay records.